Frequently asked questions

 What is it used for?

-If, for some reason you need to visit a doctor that is not part of your general practice the doctor can provide you with safer healthcare by having access to a summary of your health record.
+If, for some reason you need to visit a healthcare provider that is not part of your general practice, they can provide you with safer healthcare by having access to a summary of your health record.
 Ultimately it means you can continue to get the very best care if you cannot get to your regular practice or need urgent health care elsewhere.

 Why do we need to have this?